slusarczyk41/hackathon_energy_ml/README.md

 - lag values

 ##### Stack used
+- pandas for data cleaning
 - scikit-learn for features selection (based on p value)
-- tensorflow (sequential nn with RMSprop optimizer)
+- tensorflow (sequential NN with RMSprop optimizer)

 ##### Results